arsalan1004/SmartSpender/userguide.md

-# CoinStrike User Guide
+# SmartSpender User Guide

-Welcome to the CoinStrike user guide!
+Welcome to the SmartSpender user guide!
 This guide will walk you through the various features and functionalities of the application, helping you manage your income, expenses, categories, and accounts effectively.

 ## Technology used